 - Identify and assess the threats and opportunities related to climate change in Nova Scotia;

 - Build Nova Scotia’s capacity to become better suited to new and different climatic conditions.

-The fund supports any group or individual, including non-profit organizations, municipalities, universities, and businesses, conducting efforts to help build a stronger community.
-Approved applicants submit final reports to demonstrate their efforts and the results.
+The fund has supported groups and individuals, including non-profit organizations, municipalities, universities, and businesses, conducting efforts to help build a stronger community.
+The final reports for CCAF projects are located below.